381 Comments

 We will always stand 🇺🇦🇺🇦🇺🇦with our friends Nancy. 🇨🇦🇺🇲

-Cindy Ryder's avatar
+Cindy R's avatar

 I find myself in tears at this moment as well.
 And yes, from all that we are, thank you Canada.
 We love you, we love Ukraine and we love the US.
 That is why we are fighting so hard to preserve our democracy. 🇨🇦🇮🇨🇺🇸